-Based on our findings, amended returns had to be lodged by 1 Territory Party and the Country Liberals (NT) to remedy matters identified during the compliance review.
+Based on our findings, an amended return had to be lodged by the Country Liberals (NT) to remedy the matters identified during the compliance review.

 NTEC should continue to engage the political parties with a view to working with them to address the matters arising from this compliance review so as to achieve a higher level of compliance in the future periods.